hoangduytran/blender-manual/manual/editors/graph_editor/fcurves/editing.rst

    :Menu:      :menuselection:`Key --> Density --> Decimate (Ratio)`
    :Menu:      :menuselection:`Key --> Density --> Decimate (Allowed Change)`

-The *Decimate* tool simplifies an F-Curve by removing keyframes that influence the curve shape the least.
+Simplifies an F-Curve by removing the keyframes that influence its shape the least.

 Mode
-   Controls which method is used pick the number of keyframes to use.
+   How to pick the number of keyframes to delete.

-   :Ratio:
+   Ratio
-      Deletes a defined percentage of keyframes,
+      Deletes a certain percentage of keyframes.

+      Remove
-      the amount of keyframes to delete is define by the *Remove* property.
+         The percentage of keyframes to remove.

-   :Error Margin:
+   Error Margin
-      Deletes keyframes which only allowing the F-Curve to change by a defined amount.
+      Deletes as many keyframes as possible while ensuring the F-Curve's shape changes no more than a certain amount.

+      Max Error Margin
-      The amount of change is controlled by the *Max Error Margin* which controls how much the new decimated curve is allowed to deviate from the original.
+         How much the decimated curve may deviate from the original.

 .. _bpy.ops.graph.bake_keys: